 available, the center has one of the few devices in the region to remove fluid build-up.

-There are some patients with more advanced diseases who are referred to the Transplant Center
+There are some patients with more advanced diseases who may be referred to the Transplant

 5th Floor, Ambulatory Care Center